ClaseAltaGames/DDV_Platformer_SDL_Game/README.md

 We are ClaseAltaGames, a pair of students from CITM, videogames fans and C++ developers.

 ## Game Description
 "Furious Bald" is an amazing game in which you play as a bald person, and your objective is to defeat your enemies who have long hair and purchase shampoo.
 Download the 0.5 version now FOR FREE.
-The final version will be available on steam (1€)
+The final version will be available soon.

 ## Game requirements (minimum)
 - OS : Windows 10/11 32bit / 64bit